jorissimaitis/jorissimaitis.github.io/_pages/projects1.md

     <div class="project-details">
       <h3>Feb 2025 - Present </h3>
       <p>
         At present, I am a Senior Sustainability Consultant at Minviro.
 I work with a specialist team to deliver data-driven, sustainability solutions to world-leading organisations.
-This primarily focusses on LCA for the raw materials and energy sector.
-We also develop comprehensive databases, tools, innovation, and research.
-I have delivered several ISO-compliant LCAs, critical reviews, and innovation advisory.
+This primarily focuses on delivering ISO-compliant LCA for raw materials and energy technologies, but I also contribute to innovation in databases, tools, and research.
       </p>
       <a href="javascript:void(0);" onclick="toggleDetails('project1')">-</a>
     </div>